 When you just can’t get a single workout in — you have no time, minimal space, etc. — focus on making your day-to-day activities more mobile.

 If you’re driving a lot, find ways to explore the area on foot.
 Perhaps you can park the car and walk through town, rather than driving from one place to the other.
 If you’re in a city, walk the extra 10 blocks rather than taking the subway.
 If you park in a lot, park furthest from the door and race to see who can reach it first.

-If you’re looking for more of a workout, explore your current location with a run.
+Looking for more of a workout?
+Explore your current location with a run.
 Sometimes, you learn even more about a place by trekking through in your running shoes.
-Bonus: your sneakers don’t take up much space, so you can enjoy a full workout without making any changes.
+Bonus: your sneakers don’t take up much space, so you can enjoy travel workouts without making any changes.